p.s. the ap tests are never as hard as the class

 they follow a very predictable structure and generally test on the same things every year, so it’s 100% possible to do ok if you study

 p.p.s pls stop asking me to do your homework for you! i graduated nearly two years ago i am done with homework

-Anonymous asked: Explain, in your own words, what an operational definition is and give an example of an operational definition for a variable that might be of interest to a psychologist.
+Anonymous said: Explain, in your own words, what an operational definition is and give an example of an operational definition for a variable that might be of interest to a psychologist.

-Anonymous asked: please help.
+Anonymous said: please help.
 A researcher found that there is a positive correlation between living in a house with more than two bathrooms and grades earned.
 Based on this observation, why is it not possible to conclude that having more bathrooms causes higher grades?
 What are some alternative explanations for the observed correlation?

 a house with more than two bathrooms is an indicator a wealth

 assume that wealthier families can afford tutoring (or send their kid to a better school in the first place), revision books, and other educational supplements

-antonioking-deactivated20131012 asked: Your blog is the shit, I just started Psychology and your blog is by far better than any website I have ever been to help me understand some of the concepts.
+antonioking-deactivated20131012 said: Your blog is the shit, I just started Psychology and your blog is by far better than any website I have ever been to help me understand some of the concepts.
 Thank you for the help. =]

 I’m glad you found it useful!!
 Study hard and do your best!

-whatmakesmebeautifull-deactivat asked: Have you read the novel one flew over the cuckoo's nest ?
+whatmakesmebeautifull-deactivat said: Have you read the novel one flew over the cuckoo's nest ?

 I have not, not for school or pleasure!

-chelseaaasmiles asked: Don't know how I didn't see your blog before, but this is so helpful.
+chelseaaasmiles said: Don't know how I didn't see your blog before, but this is so helpful.
 Thank you!
 I am taking an Intro to Bio course in college and your index helped reinforce all the lectures. :)